polakowo/vectorbt/README.md

 accelerated by [Numba](https://github.com/numba/numba) to analyze time series at speed and scale :fire:

 In contrast to conventional libraries, vectorbt represents any data as nd-arrays.
-This enables superfast computation using vectorized operations with NumPy and non-vectorized but compiled operations with Numba.
+This enables superfast computation using vectorized operations with NumPy and non-vectorized but dynamically compiled operations with Numba.
 It also integrates [plotly.py](https://github.com/plotly/plotly.py) and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) to display complex charts and dashboards akin to Tableau right in the Jupyter notebook.
 Due to high performance, vectorbt is able to process large amounts of data even without GPU and parallelization, and enable the user to interact with data-hungry widgets